-My two-and-a-half-year-old was such a good eater before he was able to talk.
-He’d eat fruits and veggies of all kind and hardly ever turned his nose to new foods.
+My 2 and a half year old was such a good eater before he was able to talk.
+He’d eat fruits and veggies of all kinds and hardly ever turned his nose to new foods.

 Then one day, he discovered he had a voice.
-And with his voice, he had a choice.
+And his voice meant he had a choice.

 Sooner than later we had a picky eater on our hands.
 I’d pull something out for him to eat and he’d cry.
-I’d have to pull out three or four different meals until I found out what made him happy.
+I’d have to pull out 3 or 4 different meals until I found out what made him happy.

 Side note: No I was not slaving over the stove, I’d make easy things like peanut butter and jelly, mac-n-cheese, etc.

-Some of you are probably rolling your eyes right about now.
-“Eat it or leave it, buddy.”
+Some of you are probably rolling your eyes about now.
+“Eat it or leave it buddy.”
 But that’s just not my style.
-I am a total worry-wart and can’t imagine him being hungry.

 So here we are.